Bell H-13 Sioux: Design

-The Sioux is a three-seat observation and basic training helicopter.
-In 1953 the Bell 47G design was introduced.
+The Sioux is a single-engine, single-rotor, three-seat observation and basic training helicopter.
+In 1953, the Bell 47G design was introduced.
 It can be recognized by the full "soap bubble" canopy (as its designer Arthur M. Young termed it), exposed welded-tube tail boom, saddle fuel tanks and skid landing gear.
 In its UH-13J version, based on the Bell 47J, it had a metal-clad tail boom and fuselage and an enclosed cockpit and cabin.

 The H-13 and its military variants were often equipped with medical evacuation panniers, one to each skid, with an acrylic glass shield to protect the patient from wind.

+The development of the Sioux was helped greatly by Bell's implementation of a short weighted gyro-stabilizer bar beneath and perpendicular to the main rotor.
+It had streamlined counterweights at both tips and was linked so it determined which plane the rotor was in and kept it horizontal.
+The stabilizer, which was connected to the cyclic pitch control, acted as a hinged flywheel using gyroscopic inertia to keep the rotor blades in plane and independent of fuselage movement due to wind.
+It ensured that the system had enough inertia due to flight as well, so autorotation would function in case of engine failure.

 A single 260 hp Lycoming VO-435 piston engine was fitted to the 47G variant.
 Fuel was fed from two high-mounted external tanks.
-A single two-bladed rotor with short inertial stabilising minor blades was used on the Sioux.
+A single two-bladed rotor with short inertial stabilizing minor blades was used on the Sioux.